swarmauri/swarmauri-sdk/combined/combined_core.md

     @abstractmethod
     def get_all_documents(self) -> List[IDocument]:
         """
-        Retrieves all documents stored in the document store.
+        Retrieves all documents stored in the vector store.

         Returns:
         - List[IDocument]: A list of all documents.